A review

 It is encouraging to see that there were, indeed, people in the State Department at the time who were thinking strategically, but Cumings tells us that they were overruled by FDR.
 At the same time, he gives his own bias away by calling a policy that amounted to a giveaway to the Soviet Union as “shrewder” and volunteering that that country’s concerns were legitimate because Korea “touched its border.”
 “Touched” is the operative word here.
 That’s a border that is all of 10.7 miles in length, and, as we stress, the Soviet Union was not a belligerent in the war with Japan.

 And in Franklin Roosevelt, he’s talking about the most pro-Communist president the United States has ever had, a man who presided over a government that was fairly laced with very influential Soviet agents who had quite a bit of influence on his policies.
 Cumings might have the excuse that his book was published in 2010, and the best book on that subject, Stalin’s Secret Agents: The Subversion of Roosevelt’s Government, by M. Stanton Evans and Herbert Romerstein didn’t come out until 2012, but there was already a wealth of information available on that subject that any serious historian should have known about.
-The book by the Soviet spy defector, Whittaker Chambers, was published in 1952, after all.
+Witness, the book by the Soviet spy defector, Whittaker Chambers, was published in 1952, after all.
 In that book he writes of his 1939 meeting with Roosevelt security chief Adolf Berle in which he presented Berle with a list of Soviet agents who had high level positions in the Roosevelt administration.
 The only one on that list that we ever really hear about is the State Department official, Alger Hiss, but it also included his brother Donald, in the State Department as well, but, even more importantly, Roosevelt assistant Lauchlin Currie, who was especially close to Owen Lattimore and was an important adviser on policy in the Far East.
 The Venona Project later revealed that another close Roosevelt aide, David Niles, was at least a collaborator with the Soviets.

 Berle, who was quite anti-Communist, took the information to Roosevelt, and FDR blew him off.
 Chambers, seeing that his revelations were being ignored, went into hiding, fearing for his life.
 Evans and Romerstein write that, rather than being warned off the Chambers-named Soviet agents, Roosevelt actually requested that Alger Hiss accompany him to the vital Yalta Conference, about which I believe there is a consensus even among our historians that the United States made many needless concessions to the Soviet Union.